 What is collaboration and why is it important?
-How is creativity promoted in diverse and multidisciplinary collaboration?
+How is creativity promoted through diverse, multidisciplinary collaboration?

-Janne Halme, a university lecturer at the Department of Applied Physics at Aalto University, cites lab managers at multidisciplinary labs as an example of how the environment at Aalto supports collaborative creativity.
-‘The lab managers at multidisciplinary labs like BioGarage and CHEMARTS are cornerstones who many people interact with.
-They know a lot what is going on in research throughout the university,’ he says.
+Janne Halme, a physics lecturer at Aalto University, cites lab managers at multidisciplinary labs as an example of how the university’s environment supports collaborative creativity.
+‘The managers at multidisciplinary labs like BioGarage and CHEMARTS are cornerstones who many people interact with.
+They know a lot about what’s going on in research throughout the university,’ he says.
 ‘So someone who joins those labs with a project idea can get recommendations from the lab manager about who they should meet, perhaps to develop that idea.’

 To Halme, these people are a creative force that can create new collaborations within the community.
 Collaboration starts with someone taking initiative and involving other experts in discussions.
-It means working together with people with specific roles, that possess different skills and perspectives to achieve a shared goal.
+It means working together with people who have different skills and perspectives to achieve a shared goal.

 People engaged in collaborative creativity have a common goal of generating, implementing and promoting creative ideas, processes, products and services.
-This form of creativity involves people with diverse roles and competencies consciously participating in projects with greater risk and uncertainty (Barrett, et al., 2021, Huang et al., 2012).
-Similarly, the concept of distributed creativity understands creative thinking as a process taking place between people, or people and objects, and across time (Sawyer & Dezutter 2009, Glăveanu 2014).
+This form of creativity involves people with diverse roles and competencies consciously participating in projects that have greater risk and uncertainty (Barrett, et al., 2021, Huang et al., 2012).
+Similarly, the concept of distributed creativity understands creative thinking as a process that occurs between people, or people and objects, and across time (Sawyer & Dezutter 2009, Glăveanu 2014).
 From this perspective, all forms of creativity are essentially distributed or collaborative, even if a person seems to be working alone (Csikszentmihalyi, 2014, Moran & John-Steiner, 2003).

-In summary, even if you’re the sole creator of a project, it helps to be proactive in attracting people to your project to help with knowledge sharing, access to resources and emotional support.
+In summary, even if you’re the sole creator of a project, it helps to be proactive in attracting people to help with knowledge sharing, access to resources and emotional support.

 Quiz